Topazoo/Clusterbomb/Readme.txt

 		> ./Detonate.sh	-g [--noginx]

 		Installs and configures only gunicorn for the application.

-		> ./Detonate.sh	-n [--nogunicorn]
+		> ./Detonate.sh -d [--debug]

-		Installs and configures only Nginx on compatible OS' and configures it for the application
+		Keeps the debug variable in settings set to "True"

-Supported Operating Systems:
+Known Supported Operating Systems:

 > Cygwin:
 	- All (Nginx not currently supported on Cygwin alone, download the exe at http://nginx.org/en/download.html).

+> Ubuntu 14:
+	- All